Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 2.4 The PodHeitor approach

-The plugin follows the same design philosophy as the broader PodHeitor plugin family: pure Rust on both sides of the metaplugin boundary for memory safety and zero runtime dependencies, phase-gated development with automated regression tests, RAII-based resource cleanup that is panic-safe (no orphaned snapshots or Volume Groups), and a PTCOMM protocol architecture that isolates all Nutanix API interaction in a subprocess so that backend failures cannot corrupt the Bacula FD process.
+The plugin follows the same design philosophy as the broader PodHeitor plugin family: built in Rust for memory safety and high production stability, phase-gated development with automated regression tests, panic-safe resource cleanup (no orphaned snapshots or Volume Groups), and a two-component architecture that isolates all Nutanix API interaction in a subprocess so that backend failures cannot corrupt the Bacula FD process.

 3. Architecture overview